CivicActions/guidebook/common-practices-tools/agile/tickets-cards.md

+---
-# How to Create Tickets
+title: How to Create Tickets
+---

 This may also be best learned during a project (on a project-by-project basis)